jackfranklin/half-stack-webpack/slides/presentation.md

 ---

-## Webpack Terminology to tell your friends
+## webpack Terminology to tell your friends

 ---